HDegroote/hypercore-rehost-server/README.md

   - Port where the server runs (uses express's default if not defined)

 RC is used to define the config, with application name `REHOST_SERVER`.
-See their [website](https://www.npmjs.com/package/rc) for all config options.
+See [here](https://www.npmjs.com/package/rc) for all config options.

 The simplest ones are to either: